murtylab/mosaic-dataset/README.md

 Running tests

-**Note**: In the `tests/test_datasets.py`, set `DATASET_FOLDER` to wherever you've already downloaded the dataset.
-This is so that you don't have to re-download the dataset again.
+**Note**: Before you start running tests, open `tests/dataset_and_model_paths.json` and rename the paths to wherever you already have the mosaic dataset `hdf5` files and the checkpoints downloaded.
+Or if you're yet to download them, set these to wherever you want to download your datasets/checkpoints.

 ```bash
 pytest -vvx tests/